TRUE WISDOM IS WITHOUT HYPOCRISY – James 3:17 (continued)

 Are you happy with the way you look on the outside?
 What about the inside?
 Jesus makes it very clear in Matthew 6:16, “Don’t be like the hypocrites”!

 Dr. M.R.
 DeHaan of the Radio Bible Class Ministries says: “The biggest hypocrite of all, however, is the man or woman who refuses to come to Christ because there are so many hypocrites in the church.
 Such a person is being inconsistent.
 Business is full of hypocrites, but that does not stop him from doing business.
 Society is full of them, but he does not decide to become a hermit.
-Hell is full of hypocrites, so if a person doesn’t like hypocrites he had better make sure he’s not going there.”
+Hell is full of hypocrites, so if a person doesn”t like hypocrites he had better make sure he’s not going there.”
 There’s no bigger hypocrite than the person who pretends that he doesn’t need Jesus.

 THE RIGHT KIND OF FAITH – James 2:14-26

-Bible sermon, dead faith, demonic faith, demons - do they have faith?, Epistle of James sermon, evidence of your saving faith, evidence that you are a Christian, Evidence that you are going to heaven, Faith - which kind do you have?, God's' Word explained and illustrated, good works - why are they necessary?, hell, James 2:14-26, kinds of faith, resurrection of Christ, saving faith - what is it?, sermon on James, Uncategorized
+Bible sermon, Bible sermons, dead faith, demonic faith, demons, demons - do they have faith?, Epistle of James, Epistle of James sermon, evidence of your saving faith, evidence that Jesus Christ is living in you, evidence that you are a Christian, Evidence that you are going to heaven, faith, faith, Faith - which kind do you have?, God, God's' Word explained and illustrated, good works - why are they necessary?, heaven, heaven - are you heaven bound or hell b ent?, heaven - will God let you in?, hell, James, James 2:14-26, kinds of faith, obedience, religion, resurrection of Christ, saving faith - how do you know whether or not you have it?, saving faith - what is it?, sermon for you today, sermon on James, sermon verse-by-verse, sermon with illustrations, sermons you'll enjoy, Uncategorized

 INTRODUCTION: